jkaewprateep/image_input_gum_env/README.md

 # image_input_gym_env
-For Gym environment, image processing as input
+For Gym environment, image processing as input is one way you working with AI Deep learning.

+#### Problem: ####
+1. Input image is large and we need to reduce data input to speed up at the efforadable costs of the networks learning.

+#### Solutions: ####
+1. Image input reduce sizes that make game play with lower costs computation when significants information is remains.

 ## Gym game environment ##